 What are the best pens for color coding?

-These ones come with 18 colors.
+These ones come in 18 colors.
 They’re affordable and don’t bleed through the paper.
 The fine tips help to get clean, thin letters.
 The colors are vibrant and they stand out in a bullet journal.

-My absolutely favorite bullet journal product for color coding.
+My absolutely favorite bullet journal product for color-coding.
 If highlighters are too dark and overwhelming for you, I’m pretty sure that you fell in love with these mildliners.

 How to Make a Good Bullet Journal with Key and Color Coding

-In this case, you use bujo key and color code together.
+In this case, you use the bujo key and color code together.
 You write down all your things to do with bullets, using color pens.
 Alternatively, you use a black pen and mark them with highlighters according to the color code.
 In the evening, you add signifiers and see which tasks you‘ve accomplished, which tasks you have to migrate or cancel.